Who We Are - The Long Ride

 The ride from St Helens towards Launceston with the Pub in the Paddock as an added attraction is a must do ride and stop at Scottsdale to experience the hospitality of that community, amazing.
 All too often the road trip of a lifetime starts to draw to a close with the ride from Launceston to Devonport looming very shortly.
 Take at least two full weeks to ride Tasmania and come back again to ride the roads you did not ride before.

 The people who came on these rides, in my view, are the greatest people I have met.
 Friendly, funny, always ready to help another, nothing was too hard and above all everybody had a sense of humour.
-From the first meeting once strangers were now firm friends and long after the event last April, they all remain firm friends.
+From the first meeting once strangers are now firm friends and long after the event, they all remain firm friends.

 These are people who make a difference throughout their respective communities and who make the Long Ride the success it is.
 Many riders also conduct their own fund raising events prior to the start of the Long Ride and many individually raise over $5000.00 worth of donations each.
 Every night is a social event where new riders are readily welcomed into the whole group; no one is left on their own.
 To be able to ride with such wonderful people to me is special.

-The memories of those 8 long Rides will always remain with me.
-To listen to riders say at the end of the ride, that Australia is a beautiful place and that they would do the ride all over again, but next time we'll bring our loved one was very emotional and special.
-To see such camaraderie throughout the ride, and especially at the end, is an amazing sight and feeling and one that we do not want to forget.
+The memories of each long Ride will always remain with me.
+To listen to riders say during the ride, that Australia is a beautiful place and that they have managed to sort themselves out, that they would do the ride all over again, is very emotional, very special.
+To see such camaraderie throughout the ride, and especially at the end, is an amazing sight and feeling and one that you will never forget.

-To see Australia in such an adventurous manner with like-minded people is a one off - don't miss the chance - we grabbed the chance and had the time of our lives.
-I said last time that if you never go you'll never know and how true that is.
+To see Australia in such an adventurous manner with like-minded people is a one off - don't miss the chance - riders grabbed the chance and had the time of their lives.

 Some statistics for the Long Ride 2007/08/10/11/13/14/16/17 are that collectively we rode some 4.5million Ks, 7 bookings for speeding, no motorcycle broke down, and only four people have filled their petrol tanks with diesel.